roboclubmvjce/Bionic_Arm/README.md

 ![Reference Image 1](Arm1.jpg)

 ## Instructions
-1. Before running the script ,install the required libraries through by running the following commands in the terminal :
+1. Before running the script ,install the required libraries through by running the following commands in the terminal :<br>
 ->pip install opencv-python<br>
-->pip install mediapipe
+->pip install mediapipe<br>
-->pip install Pyserial
+->pip install pyserial

 2. Create a new python script and copy the python code into it . using the GitHub repository link :https://github.com/roboclubmvjce/Bionic_Arm/raw/main/Degree_Hand_Tracker.py